hr-survey.com

 Professional Development

-Quickly acquire and apply new knowledge and skills when needed Contributing fully to the extent of their skills Allows employees to fully participate in employee training and professional development.
-Seeks opportunities for continuous learning.
+Quickly acquire and apply new knowledge and skills when needed Keep themselves up-to-date of technical/professional issues Demonstrate enthusiasm and a willingness to learn new skills and knowledge Allows employees to fully participate in employee training and professional development.

 Unsatisfactory